sai19/jekyll-now/_posts/2018-03-25-Gradient Descent.md

 ```
 We can use the loass weights to control the importance given to each loss.
 Unlike in previous case, the network fails to
 achieve an accuracy of 100%, but the performance on the test data is slightly better(both the networks were trained for 20 epochs)
 Performance on test data(weights = [1.0,0.1]):
 logloss: 0.775
 accuracy: 0.756
 Performance on test data(weights = [1.0,0.01]):
 logloss: 0.7714
 accuracy: 0.7805
+Performance on test data(weights = [1.0,0.5]):
+logloss: 0.7747
+accuracy: 0.8105